Espad0/intro-computer-vision/README.md

+**Intro №1: Numpy**

-Welcome to the **Intro №1: Numpy**!
-Here you will find tutorials and code examples that will help you master the powerful array manipulation capabilities of the Numpy library.
+This is the first part of the tutorial series "Intro To Computer Vision".
+Here, you will find the main theory along with code examples that will help you master the basics of Numpy: Arrays, Mathematical Operations, Indexing, Other Ops.

+Let's get started!

 ```python
 import numpy as np